 - We have established a designated COVID unit within our Bentonville hospice home

-- Only one designated visitor per patient is allowed in our COVID unit
+- Only two designated visitors per patient is allowed in our COVID unit

 Some helpful general reminders for everyone to follow: